 The further three components, to be procured from the Non-Government Organisation sector, will establish an IDACC Facility in the inner city.
 These three components consist of:

 - An immediate access 24/7 Drop in Hub;

 In February 2022 the Mental Health Commission undertook additional targeted consultation with key stakeholders to review and provide recommendations to finalise the service model for the new IDACC.
 The consultation has involved significant engagement with government agencies, service providers, potential referrers and consumer groups in order to seek their views on how the draft IDACC service model could be improved and refined to better meet the needs of individuals in AOD crisis, as well as families and significant others.

 Five focus groups were facilitated with over 35 organisations from across the WA mental health and AOD service system in attendance including representatives from the WA Police Force and the North, South and East Metropolitan Health Services (including emergency department staff).
 Several consumer forums and outreach visits with individuals, family members and carers with lived experience of AOD issues were also completed as part of the consultation process.

 The targeted stakeholder consultation on the IDACC model of service was completed and the consultation report was received on 10 June 2022.
 The report identified 15 recommendations, which were all accepted.

 The final stage of the consultation process was to present a synthesis of the draft model of service and the findings of the targeted consultation to the Mental Health Advisory Committee, the AOD Advisory Board and the previous contributors to the AOD Crisis Intervention System Service Model consultation process.
 The final report, including an appendix outlining feedback from these key stakeholders and further considerations for IDACC implementation was provided to the Commission on the 1 July 2022.

-An open procurement process to identify a service provider for the IDACC Facility will commence in 2022-23 with a view to awarding the Service Agreement by the end of December 2022.
+It is anticipated that a service provider for the IDACC will be identified, and the Service Agreement awarded by the end of December 2022.